11 Tools & Strategies to Make Meetings More Efficient

 Source: Less Meeting

-Probably one of the most common reason why meetings go out of hand is the inability to stick to the agenda.
+Probably one of the most common reasons why meetings go out of hand is the inability to stick to the agenda.
 Less Meeting helps to hold truly productive meetings by visualizing the timeframe of a meeting.

 Before the meeting, the organizer sets an overall time limit, along with set times for each item on the agenda.
 During the meeting, a countdown timer at the bottom of the agenda shows how many minutes you have left.
-It’ll turn yellow when there’s five minutes on the clock.
+It’ll turn yellow when there are five minutes on the clock.
 If you go over, it’ll turn red.
 Agenda items also turn yellow when there’s a minute left, encouraging you to wrap up the discussion and carry on.

 What’s also awesome about it is that you can add documents and images, action items, meeting goals, links to previous agendas, and even sync your tasks with popular to-do apps.